Prioritized value levers

 If the deal thesis is clear but the execution layer still needs owners, cadence, escalation, and control, Goldmont can help install the system required to move the first 100 days with confidence.

-Start with a planning diagnostic or confirm fit for the 100-Day Value Creation Sprint.
+Start with a planning diagnostic or build the value plan through a sprint.